w3f/PSPs/PSPs/drafts/psp-48.md

   sent during sync in order not to spam the telemetry server.
 This message should also trigger a `block.import` message.
+* The `afg.authority_set` message should be sent everytime the telemetry client starts, respectively on (re-)connection to the telemetry server and everytime the authority set changes (start of a new Era).
+* The `sysinfo.hwbench` message should be sent everytime the telemetry client starts, respectively on (re-)connection to the telemetry server.

 ## Copyright